 Lowlights: Climate, distances and getting around.
-Plus lack of cheap beds and lack of anything really!

-E-mailed comment: There is plenty of stuff to see in Kazakhstan (as with every other country it depends on what you are interested in), but since the tourist industry is hardly developed here (which I recognize as one of the best things with the Stans) you need to invest some time into research before you go.
-In general when traveling in the CIS you should try to acquire basic knowledge about the Soviet-period and the history before you arrive.
-You should also try to obtain a certain understanding of Central Asian way of living before you come, so the fact that luxury hotels won't come at 10 USD cost will be less shocking.
+There is plenty of stuff to see in Kazakhstan (as with every other country it depends on what you are interested in), but since the tourist industry is hardly developed here (which I recognize as one of the best things with the Stans) you need to invest some time into research before you go.
+In general when travelling in the CIS you should try to acquire basic knowledge about the Soviet-period and the history before you arrive.
+You should also try to obtain a certain understanding of Central Asian way of living before you come, so the fact that luxury hotels won't come at 50 USD cost will be less shocking.
 On the other hand, you will be amazed by the friendliness and tolerance of the average central-Asian.
 They will invite you home and offer you more consideration, hospitality and food than any hotel can.
 Without at most basic Russian vocabulary, everything gets more complicated, though, but it won't take much time learning enough to get you around.
 It's well worth it, as Central Asia certainly is one of the few places that still offers something truly different, which is why I travel here. - Sian O'Hara

 Other travellers: Few and far between, most you will meet have some connection (business) to Kazakhstan or will be touring the region with a stop in Almaty.